OpenTelemetry

 .await?;

-kumo::otel::shutdown(); // flush remaining spans before exit
+kumo::otel::shutdown(); // flush remaining spans and metrics before exit

 Ok(())